-Rim Makhlouf, O.D., FAAO earned her undergraduate degree form McGill University in 2005, where she majored in Biochemistry.
+Dr. Rim Makhlouf earned her undergraduate degree form McGill University in 2005, where she majored in Biochemistry.
 She then went on to pursue her career in Optometry at the University of Montreal where she graduated in 2010.
 She practiced for one year in Quebec, Canada in retail settings providing primary care and contact lens examinations.
-In 2012, Dr. Makhlouf completed a
+Dr. Makhlouf completed a

-Her current teaching responsibilities at NSU College of Optometry include precepting 3rd and 4 th year optometric students in primary care clinics.
-She is also an assistant lab instructor for Optometric Theory and Methods as well as guest lecturer in various courses in topics of ocular disease
+Dr. Makhlouf’s teaching responsibilities at NSUCO include precepting optometry students as well as supervising residents in primary care clinics.
+She also teaches the “Seminars in Laser and Surgical Ophthalmic Care” course.
+She also serves as an assistant lab instructor for the “Optometric Theory and Methods” course, and has been a guest lecturer in various courses in topics of ocular disease.